NLnetLabs/routinator/doc/manual/source/manual-page.rst

             The options ``-rtO --delete`` are always passed to the command.
             The options listed in the option are added to it.

+            The option ``-e`` is not allowed in the list of arguments and will be rejected.

             If the option is not provided, Routinator will add ``-z`` and ``--no-motd``, as well as ``--contimeout=10`` if it is supported by the rsync command, and ``--max-size`` if the